-This section provides an overview of the factors that may constrain development as well as those that may facilitate it.
+This section provides an overview of the factors that may constrain development as well as those factors that may facilitate development.
+Section 10.7 includes programs designed to reduce or remove these constraints.
 This section provides an analysis of various potential and actual constraints to housing development and preservation in Carlsbad.
-Key findings relative to housing constraints are denoted with a callout box.
+Key findings relative to housing constraints are denoted with a call-out box.
 While certain factors, such as construction/labor costs, may increase the costs of housing, their impacts are similar throughout the region and therefore do not impose unique disadvantages to the city.
 These factors pose potential, but not notable constraints.